-- Nursing Facility to Rehabilitation facility, Day Rehabilitation, Assisted Living Facility - Therapeutic Group Home - Qualified Residential Treatment Program updates or conversion - Respite spaces benchmarks would be outlined with grant approval, and 25 percent of the overall grant amount would be provided at start-up.
-Twenty-five percent would be distributed upon receipt of documentation of successful completion of benchmarks for stage 2, and 50 percent upon completion.
-Timeframe Six months for program roll out.
-Provider plans must be submitted within 2 years from project initiation.
-How it Expanding provider capacity by providing nursing facilities or other enhances or institutional settings with funding to convert to assisted living facilities or to expands provide adult day services, respite care, or other HCBS.
-Medicaid HCBS This would incentivize investment in communities to support persons in need of HCBS services, as well as increase potential services and access points across the state.
-Additional Nebraska plans to pay for permissible capital investments as part of this Information proposal.
-We will require applicants to demonstrate compliance with the final (10/2021) settings rule. , Developing community housing and services by leveraging and transforming existing and underutilized local infrastructure (especially in in rural or frontiers areas) facilitates community inclusion and personal choice within participants' existing communities, which enhances, expands, and strengthens HCBS as described in section 9817 of the ARP.
-Initiative This is a grant program that will have an established cap amount, and once Sustainability the cap is reached, no further grants will be awarded.
-Beyond 2024 1 , Progress The project was approved by CMS effective January 31, 2022.
-Internal update planning and implementation has kicked off and is underway, with the intent (4/2022) to release instructions for providers to apply for grants by July 31, 2022.
-Additional The state is not seeking additional FFP for the grants described in this Information spending plan activity.
-(7/2022) Progress The state is reviewing grant applications and expects to begin award Update notifications this quarter.
-(1/2023) Progress The state has issued payments and sent award letters to providers for Update currently approved applications.
-The state continues to receive and review (4/2023) grant applications.
+This would incentivize investment in communities to support persons in need of HCBS services, as well as increase potential services and access points across the state.
+Additional Information (10/2021) Nebraska plans to pay for permissible capital investments as part of this proposal.
+We will require applicants to demonstrate compliance with the final settings rule.
+Developing community housing and services by leveraging and transforming existing and underutilized local infrastructure (especially in in rural or frontiers areas) facilitates community inclusion and personal choice within participants' existing communities, which enhances, expands, and strengthens HCBS as described in section 9817 of the ARP.
+Initiative Sustainability Beyond 2024 This is a grant program that will have an established cap amount, and once the cap is reached, no further grants will be awarded.
+Progress update (4/2022) The project was approved by CMS effective January 31, 2022.
+Internal planning and implementation has kicked off and is underway, with the intent to release instructions for providers to apply for grants by July 31, 2022.
+Additional Information (7/2022) The state is not seeking additional FFP for the grants described in this spending plan activity.
+Progress Update (1/2023) The state is reviewing grant applications and expects to begin award notifications this quarter.
+Progress Update (4/2023) The state has issued payments and sent award letters to providers for currently approved applications.
+The state continues to receive and review grant applications.
+Progress Update (10/2023) The state continues to receive and review new grant applications.